The Atomic Submarine: Plot

 A submarine is destroyed near the North Pole by a mysterious undersea light.
 The loss of this and several other ships in the Arctic alarms the world.
 Governments temporarily close the polar route and convene an emergency meeting at the Pentagon.
 Present is Commander Dan Wendover, the captain of the atomic submarine Tigershark, and Nobel Prize-winning scientist Sir Ian Hunt.
 The United States Secretary of Defense leads the meeting; he explains all that is known about the Arctic disasters, and then describes the high-tech capabilities of Tigershark.
 These include a special hull and a minisub (Lungfish) that can be stored inside the submarine.
 The secretary finishes by telling Wendover that he is to take Hunt, Tigershark, and her crew to resolve the ship sinkings, and if possible, eliminate their cause.

 Lieutenant Commander Richard "Reef" Holloway, Tigersharks executive officer, learns that his bunkmate is to be Dr. Carl Neilson Jr., a pacifistic scientist whom he dislikes.
 The Tigershark eventually discovers the cause of the disasters, an underwater saucer-shaped craft with a sole light atop its upper dome.
 One of Tigersharks scientists, Dr. Clifford Kent, briefly shows a photo of an unidentified flying object, pointing out its similarity to this underwater object.
 The submariners begin to believe that their quarry is extraterrestrial.
-The crew nickname the saucer "Cyclops" because of its single light.
+The crew nicknames the saucer "Cyclops" because of its single light.

 Commander Wendover orders the submarine's most powerful torpedoes fired.
 They reach the USO, but do not explode, being stopped by a gel-like extrusion coming from within the USO.
 The captain orders Tigershark to ram the saucer.
 The submarine's bow tip breaks through its lower side and becomes trapped.